sjufan84/antigravity_fun/NEBULA_RELAY.md

 Things that sound nuts but might be brilliant:

 - 🎵 **Sonification**: What if constellations made sounds based on their structure?
+(Started: Stars now sing!)
 - 🎲 **Randomization**: What if there was a "shuffle galaxies" feature that rearranges everything?
 - 🌈 **Synesthesia Mode**: Colors change based on semantic meaning?
 - 🎪 **Easter Eggs**: Hidden features activated by specific star patterns?